Amazons (DC Comics): Fictional history

 The Amazons of Paradise Island were first created by William Moulton Marston as allegories of his love leaders and as part of the origin story of his creation, Wonder Woman, who is also an allegory for the ideal love leader.
 These Amazons were a race of immortal super-women that lived on the magical Paradise Island.
 Granted life by Aphrodite, the Goddess of Love, the Amazons thrived in peace for centuries, but remained aloof from the world of Man.
 The youngest, strongest, and most human of the Amazons, Princess Diana, left her protective nation of sisterhood, renouncing her immortality to fight the forces of evil in Man's World as Wonder Woman.

 Marston depicted the origin story of the Amazons as women sculpted and brought to life by Aphrodite, who had been tricked and captured by Hercules and his men.
 Aphrodite, angry that they had been tricked, left them imprisoned but finally relented and helped them escape.
 They then moved to their own women-only island, where, in the absence of male aggression, they developed a superior, war-free culture.
-The unbound cuffs ("Bracelets of Submission") were still worn to remind them that to give up their independence or to allow any man power over them will sapped them of their own power.
+The unbound cuffs ("Bracelets of Submission") were still worn to remind them that to give up their independence or to allow any man power over them will sap them of their own power.
 Marston used bondage as a symbol concept.
 As a psychologist, Marston was heavily influenced by his polyamorous relationship with two women, one being the niece of Margaret Sanger, a renowned outspoken feminist.